 1. Fill up on breakfast at one of the Universal hotels

 Let's start with Christmas morning, shall we?
 If you're staying at the Hard Rock Hotel, Loews Royal Pacific Resort or Loews Sapphire Falls (or even if you're not), we highly recommend booking a reservation right this second for their Christmas breakfast buffet!
-While Jake's American Bar and Amatista Cookhouse haven't released their menus yet, we can tell you that The Kitchen will be serving up "smoked salmon with all the goodies," Florida citrus poached shrimp cocktail, classics such as scrambled eggs and buttermilk pancakes, made-to-order favorites (peanut butter & banana french toast, anyone?), all of the desserts you could ever imagine and so much more.
+While most of the restaurants haven't released their menus yet, we can tell you that The Kitchen will be serving its iconic Acoustic Brunch complete with starters and salads, such as Domestic & Imported Cheese Charcuterie and Grandma Kaye's Cucumber Salad, breakfast classics such as Scrambled Eggs and Cheese Grits, made to order entrees like Chocolate Chip Pancakes and — my favorite personal favorite — Peanut Butter & Banana French Toast, chef's selections, such as Roasted Turkey Breast and Steamed Broccolini and delectable desserts, such as Vanilla Bean Crème Brûlée and Cookies & Candies For Santa's Helpers.
 Once you're nice and stuffed, take a leisurely water taxi ride over to the parks and begin your day.
 Knowing you're set for the busiest morning of the year will take a lot of stress off the rest of your day.

 2. Participate in the Holiday Tree Hunt

-One experience we absolutely loved taking part in this year was the Holiday Tree Hunt!
+One experience we absolutely loved taking part in every year is the Holiday Tree Hunt!
 All across the theme parks and CityWalk, there are 15 festive trees just waiting to be found.

 3. Indulge in holiday cookies and milk